Want to know the secret to planning the best wedding ever?

-It’s no secret: wedding planning is a ton of work.
+It’s no secret that wedding planning is a ton of work.
 Those who decide to take it on themselves, be warned.
-You’re in danger of no-showing on your big day.
-Due to the exhaustion from all the planning, you may end up missing your wedding entirely, as you sleep through the alarm.
+You’re in danger of not showing up on your big day.
+Due to the exhaustion from all the planning, you may end up missing your wedding entirely as you sleep through the alarm.

 Delegating wedding planning tasks doesn’t mean giving up your vision

 Some people squirm when they hear the words ‘delegate’ and ‘wedding planning’ in the same sentence.
-You have a vision for your wedding, you know exactly how you want things to go, which makes the prospect of delegation… unsavoury.
+You have a vision for your wedding; you know exactly how you want things to go, which makes the prospect of delegation… unsavory.

-However, when done right, you don’t have to compromise your vision at all.
+When done right, you don’t have to compromise your vision.
 Plus, you can benefit from others’ creativity, an ideal way to round out your vision.

-Before we dive into how to divvy up your wedding planning tasks.
-It’s important that you’re clear on what your wedding vision is.
+Before we discuss how to divide your wedding planning tasks, you must be clear on your wedding vision.

 You need to have: